 2. Volunteers should understand their own values and the value they can bring to organisation before committing, ensuring that these are mutually compatible.
-It is vital to know when to walk away if it is not working for either party.

 Volunteering is not a one-way street, and volunteers should ensure that they are volunteering for an organisation that reflects their values, appreciates their skills and experiences, and values their time and commitment.
-Participants from the State of Volunteering research recommend thoroughly researching the organisation first, talking to current and previous volunteers who have worked with the organisation, speaking to service users and those the organisation helps, volunteering for a few sessions before making a more serious and longer-term commitment, and knowing when to walk away from a volunteering opportunity if it is not right for either party.
+Volunteers recommend researching the voluntary organisation by, talking to current and previous volunteers who have worked with the organisation, speaking to service users and those the organisation helps, volunteering for a few sessions before making a more serious and longer-term commitment, and knowing when to walk away from a volunteering opportunity if it is not right for either party.

-3. Organisations should focus on making their volunteering environment caring, inclusive, and conducive to attracting and retaining talent from all walks of life.
+3. Organisations should focus on making their volunteering environment a diversity of people caring and inclusive, conducive to attracting and retaining.